Second Taranaki War: Cameron's West Coast campaign

-Difficulties with landing supplies on the harbourless coast, as well as the recognition that the land route to New Plymouth was both difficult and hostile, convinced Cameron that it would be prudent to abandon his advance and he returned to Patea, leaving several of the redoubts manned by the 57th Regiment.
+Difficulties with landing supplies on the harbourless coast, as well as the recognition that the land route to New Plymouth was both difficult and hostile, convinced Cameron that it would be prudent to abandon his advance and he returned to Pātea, leaving several of the redoubts manned by the 57th Regiment.

 Cameron had also declined to attack Weraroa pā, claiming he had an insufficient force to besiege the stronghold and keep communications open.
 He also refused to waste men's lives on the attack of such an apparently strong position.
 As historian B.J.
 Dalton points out, cited by Belich, he had already outflanked the pā, neutralising its strategic importance.
 By July a frustrated Grey decided to act on his own to take Weraroa, which he claimed was the key to the occupation of the West Coast.
 On 20 July, without Cameron's knowledge, he joined Captain Thomas McDonnell to lead a mix of colonial forces in raids on several Hauhau villages near the pā, taking 60 prisoners.
 The pā was shelled the next day and Grey captured the pā after learning it had been abandoned, earning public praise after sustained criticism of the pace of Cameron's campaign.